-The subject property is currently developed with a one-story, concrete tilt-up building that contains roughly 15,000 square feet of floor area, according to the City.
-The property owner intends to demolish the existing improvements and redevelop the site.
+The subject property is currently developed with a one-story, concrete tilt-up building that contains 24,311 square feet of floor area, according to the Menlo Park Planning Division's data sheet for the proposed development project.
+The project applicant intends to demolish the existing improvements and redevelop the site.

-We obtained information regarding the existing and proposed physical characteristics of the subject property mainly from a physical exterior inspection, public records, City of Menlo Park staff reports, and the building plans submitted for the proposed development.
-The most recent building plans that we reviewed were drawn by BDE Architecture and are dated May 6, 2020.
+We obtained information regarding the existing and proposed physical characteristics of the subject property mainly from a physical exterior inspection, public records, City of Menlo Planning Division documents, and building plans submitted for the proposed development.
+The most recent building plans that we reviewed were drawn by Heller Manus and are dated July 23, 2020.